z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 The multiplication process is similar to the digi international method.
 The digi international code ignores the `c*f` term of the 24-bit mantissa calculation of `abc*cdf`, because they determined it wasn't required. m32 also takes this short cut and does not calculate all the terms.
 This also applies to the squaring process, which uses a similar optimisation.

-The addition / subtraction process is "correct", and this result should be identical to m48 within the significant digits of IEEE 754.
+The addition / subtraction process is "correct", and this result should be identical to m48 within the significant digits of IEEE-754.

 The division process relies on N-R estimation.
 There is an analysis of the number iterations, based on the convergence of N-R estimation, required to derive sufficent significant bits for a correct IEEE 24-bit mantissa and I believe that using 3 iterations and the 32-bit internal mantissa calculation this outcome is achieved.